-Understanding our emotions allows us to succeed in the areas that matter most to us: Home life, career, and friendships.
+Feelings and emotions are central to being human.
+Sometimes we enjoy them and at other times we are afraid of them in ourselves and others.
+Understanding emotions allows us to succeed in the areas that matter most to us: Home life, career, and friendships.
 Yet this doesn’t work the same for those of us that are smarter or more intelligent.
 Oddly enough, this has nothing to do with luck or the right “connections”.
-The answer may surprise you.

 The surprising truth is that our ability to work with our own emotions is more valuable than simple smarts.
 This Emotional Intelligence (EQ) allows us to form almost flawless relationships with both ourselves and other people.
 It’s a far better predictor of how successful we will be in life over just mere intelligence (IQ).

 Emotional Intelligence is much more likely to dictate who will be a leader.
 Being intellectually smart (IQ) might get you in a certain career or connected with the right people, but it doesn’t make you stand out.
 Emotional intelligence does.

 In fact, IQ is least likely to be a factor in predicting success, even in fields where smarts are required.
 This makes sense when everyone is essentially the same; that is, everyone hired for a particular career is smart: The ones that stand out aren’t the smartest anymore; it’s those that know how to understand and work with their emotions that are noticed by others.